 As you connect more cities through the Chiral Network, you’ll gain access to maps of new areas.
 You’ll also get blueprints which allow you to produce consumable items and structures through your fancy 3D printer.
 With these items, you’ll be able to tackle tough terrain and get to unexplored areas.
 You don’t come into contact with other players directly, but you can come across their lost cargo and deliver it for them.

 And there you have it, everything we know about Hideo Kojima’s latest game, from the Death Stranding PC release date to some of the finer game details.
-As ever, we’ll keep our eyes peeled and shall update this accordingly with details as we find them.
+When is the Death Stranding 2 release date?
+We’re not too sure yet.